ozanyucell/ssr_vs_csr/document.md

  * With client-side rendering, we are rendering the content in the browser with the help of client-side scripting languages like JavaScript.

  * So the server delivers bare HTML document with JavaScript file (or with any other server-side scripting language) and allows the browser to render the website.

+### Pros
+* Interactions are rich.
+* Making page interactable is fast.
+* Page can be updated without any server request.
+* Great for web applications.

+### Cons
+* Initial load requires more time.
+* Low search engine optimization if not implemented correctly.

 <img title="Server-Side Rendering" src="./csr.png">